mbaltieri/mbaltieri.github.io/news/_posts/2023-10-17-cogs-invited-talk.md

 ---

-## Seminar at CHAIN, Hokkaido University
+## Seminar at COGS, University of Sussex

 Manuel was invited to give a seminar on October 17th for the COGS Seminar Series, hosted by Simon Bowes.
 He will present his recent work on Markov blankets and the free energy principle, see this [blogpost]({{ site.baseurl }}{% link _projects/2021-01-09-friston-blankets.md %}), slides [here](/assets/pdf/presentations/COGSBrighton2023.pdf).